SkylineCommunications/dataminer-docs/connector-help/connector_help/Siemens_Netviewer.md

 # Siemens Netviewer

-This driver provides an overview of the information from the Siemens Netviewer device, a management system.
+This connector provides an overview of the information from the Siemens Netviewer device, a management system.

 ## About

 The Siemens Netview driver provides an overview of the different network elements connected to the management system.
-The driver has several pages with general information about the management system and information regarding the status and alarms of the network element.
+The connector has several pages with general information about the management system and information regarding the status and alarms of the network element.

-The driver uses **SNMP** to retrieve data from the device.
+The connector uses **SNMP** to retrieve data from the device.
 All data is polled every 30 seconds, except for the alarm table, which is polled every 30 minutes.

 ## Installation and configuration